Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Dr. Bose is advising patients to be prepared for possible discomforts including fever and body aches, which she says “seem more pronounced than with other vaccines.”

-For his part, Dr. Domingues feels the immediate side effects “seem to be quite reasonable and safe,” but points out there is not yet any data on the possibility of long-term side effects.
+For his part, Dr. Domingues says the immediate side effects “seem to be quite reasonable and safe,” but points out there is not yet any data on the possibility of long-term side effects.
 However, considering the known risks of COVID-19 infection, his recommendation is clear: “Overall we still believe the risk benefit analysis is in favor of vaccination by far.”

 How Are People with Chronic Conditions Being Prioritized for the Vaccine?